 In the English versions, almost every single Gym Leader and Elite Four member's name is a pun on their preferred type.
 Lt.
 Surge, Wattson, Volkner and Elesa are Electric trainers, Brock, Roxanne and Roark are Rock trainers, Pryce, Candice and Brycen are Ice trainers, Fantina, Morty and Shauntal are Ghost trainers, and so forth.

-The Dragon type isn't super effective against anything besides itself but the only type which resists it is Steel.
+The Dragon type with their "legendary power" mentioned by Lance isn't super effective against anything besides itself, but the only type which resists it is Steel.
+(And Fairy, which is immune.)
 Dragons make up for this by learning attacks of varying types, such as Fire Blast and Earthquake.
-Many Dragon type Pokemon find themselves in the upper tiers of Smogon's tier list of competitive play.
-Only 13 are not and most of those are not fully evolved.

 Race Lift: Colosseum Leader Rosie and Colosseum Master Sashay were given darker skintones in the American version of Battle Revolution due to complaints of a lack of any skintone variance.